 In 2018, total imports of medical devices were estimated at USD 3.5 billion, with U.S. imports totaling over USD 1.6 billion.
-While U.S. market share represents approximately 47 percent of the import market, demand for foreign advanced and innovative medical devices showed relatively slow growth in 2017.
+While U.S. market share represents approximately 47% of the import market, demand for foreign advanced and innovative medical devices showed relatively slow growth in 2018.

 All medical devices are required to obtain marketing clearance from the Ministry of Food and Drug Safety (MFDS) before they are manufactured in or imported into Korea.
 As of April 8, 2012, Korea Good Manufacturing Practice (KGMP) certification is required at manufacturers’ sites overseas (Class 3 and 4) or in Korea through their importers by documents (Class 2), depending on cases and criteria.
 KGMP certification should be obtained to apply for a pre-market license.

 Currently, medical devices are classified into four categories in Korea depending upon technical attributes and product use.
 MFDS requires pre-market notification for class I devices and pre-market approval for class II, III, and IV devices.
 Class III and IV devices must pass the most stringent technical review by MFDS with authorized labs to prove their safety and effectiveness.
 Since MFDS issues product licenses only to locally based firms, all foreign suppliers must submit required documentation and receive necessary approvals through their Korean importers, or U.S. supplier’s corporation located in Korea.

 The lead time for approval is typically 6-12 months, including company-working time for preparing applications.
 Although MFDS indicates its requirements for the approval in relevant regulations, specific detailed requirements could be different according to each product item.
 Thus, U.S. firms should closely work with their Korean importers to determine MFDS’s requirements on a case-by-case basis to obtain approvals.

 South Korea has a compulsory National Health Insurance (NHI) system for 51 million citizens.
-The NHI system was introduced in 1977 and covered entire population by 1989.
+The NHI system was introduced in 1977 and covered the entire population by 1989.
 The Korean government administers funds, coverage, coding, payment and pricing.

 Due to the Korea-US Free Trade Agreement (KORUS FTA) implemented on March 15, 2012, tariffs of the most imported medical devices in Korea received duty-free treatment.